hardpixel/woopra-track/README.md

 </html>
 ```

-Finally, if you wish to track your users only through the back-end, you should set the cookie on your user's browser.
+If you wish to track your users only through the back-end, you should set the cookie on your user's browser.
 However, if you are planning to also use front-end tracking, don't even bother with that step, the JavaScript tracker will handle it for you.

 ``` ruby
 # During initialization